Divination as a meditative art

 My decks

 Right now I have three tarot decks, the 5 Cent Tarot, the Transient Light Tarot, and the Seventh Sphere Tarot; a bespoke tarot deck, the Normal Tarot; and one Major Arcana-only Muppets-inspired deck.
+I also have a three-card set I bought as a mystery pack at an art fair, but after I got home I realized the package didn't have the artist's name on it :( they're really cool tho.

 The imagery in the 5 Cent deck is mostly animal-based, and it tends toward images over coherent scenes, unlike a RWS deck.
 I like the use of animals especially when doing readings for other people, since it makes it easier for non-tarot experts to read into the symbolic meaning of the cards.
 It's very helpful to be able to build a connection to specific cards in a reading based on your connection with the animals!
 It also includes four nonstandard major arcana: The Unknown, The Beyond, The Universe, and The Messenger.
 The Transient Light hews closer to the traditional RWS deck, but with some changes that make it less strictly gendered.